Healthy Restaurants in Boston

 Editor's Top Protein Pick

-Sweetgreen's Hot Honey Chicken plate with blackened chicken, roasted sweet potatoes, and quinoa hits 49g protein at 875 cal.
+Sweetgreen's Hot Honey Chicken plate hits ~50g protein at ~920 cal.

 Best Neighborhoods to Search